Dip into the best skillet French toast recipe.

 - Bake at 225 degrees Fahrenheit (107 degrees Celsius) for 20 minutes or so.

-You can use a thick-cut sandwich bread as a substitute, but I highly recommend using a loaf of challah because of the richness and flavor.
+You can use a thick-cut sandwich bread or baguette as a substitute, but I highly recommend using a loaf of challah because of the richness and flavor.

-I love artisan bread, but I recommend not using a very crusty bread.
+I love artisan bread, but I recommend against using a very crusty bread.
 A hard crust will not soften enough, and will make the French toast taste a little tough around the edges.

 Is French Toast the Same as Pain Perdu?